 36. Do I have to maintain a minimum grade to continue after the first year?

 Yes.
 You must demonstrate satisfactory progress in your studies.
 Failure to do so may result in an Award being terminated.

 37. Can I change my field of study once I reach Australia?

 No. Your application was assessed, and you were selected based on your nominated course of study.

 38. Do I get any money before I leave for Australia?

 No. An Establishment Allowance and fortnightly Cost of Living Allowance is paid after you arrive in Australia and have registered with your university.
-The university Student Contact Officer will provide full details regarding payment of allowances in their introductory information provided to mobilising Awardees a few weeks prior to departure from Mongolia.
+The university Student Contact Officer will provide full details regarding payment of allowances during the Introductory Academic Program in Australia; with initial information provided to mobilising Awardees a few weeks prior to departure from Mongolia.

 39. Do I need to have extra funds with me when I arrive in Australia?